What are E-Liquids?

 2. Bottle Size

-The type of e-liquid you choose will have their pros & cons:
+The type of e-liquid you choose will have its pros & cons:

-- Shortfills: These larger bottles are less convenient to carry around but greater value for money, however they do require you to mix in your desired nicotine before you vape.
+- Shortfills: These larger bottles are less convenient to carry around but have greater value for money.
+However, they do require you to mix in your desired nicotine before you vape.

-Ultimately each have their benefits, but as mentioned before, if you will be vaping 0mg to 3mg you have the flexibility of choosing between Regular 10mls or Shortfills.
+Ultimately each has its benefits, but as mentioned before, if you are vaping 0mg to 3mg, you have the flexibility of choosing between Regular 10mls or Shortfills.

 3. Vapour Clouds

 As mentioned earlier, all e-liquids have a VG/PG ratio which defines how thick the vapour clouds are when you vape:

 - 40VG/60PG - 60VG/40PG: These are common ‘low VG’ ratios, with thinner e-liquid meaning thinner harder-to-see vapour clouds